idlemoor/distcc-tools/README.md

 client using masquerade mode.
 The distcc server should be running either Slackware64 (x86_64) or Slackware (i486/i586/i686).

+If your client system is running Slackware ARM 14.2, you should install arm-x-toolchain version 14.2 on your distcc server.
+This is the default.

 If your client system is running Slackware ARM 14.1, you should install arm-x-toolchain version 14.1 on your distcc server.
-This is the default.
 Your client system should be fully patched -- that is, it should have been updated with the packages gcc-4.8.4-arm-1_slack14.1 and gcc-g++-4.8.4-arm-1_slack14.1.

-If your client system is running Slackware ARM 14.2-RC or -current, you will need to rebuild and reinstall arm-x-toolchain on your distcc server whenever your client system's gcc packages are updated.
-You must use rsync to download the latest version of x-toolchain to the SlackBuild's directory:
+If your client system is running Slackware ARM -current, you will need to rebuild and reinstall arm-x-toolchain on your distcc server whenever your client system's gcc packages are updated.
+You must use rsync to download the latest version of x-toolchain to the SlackBuild's
+directory:

 ```
 rsync -Pva --delete \